sunny-g/crypton/README.md

  * Sudo is necessary for access to privileged network sockets
  * The default config file depends on redis, see above.

+#### Ongoing development:

+For a more lasting setup, but still for development rather than production deployment:

+* You will still need to have redis-server running on the crypton host - see above.

+* in the ./server package, ``npm link``
+ * This establishes /usr/local/bin/crypton script which is a link to server/bin/cli.js, for use from anywhere on your system
+ * It also creates a /usr/local/lib/node_modules/crypton link to the server directory, establishing the server package as a system wide node module.

+Then, if you npm link crypton in other software that has a node_modules directory, the crypton server package will be included there, via a symlink.

 ## Documentation